McMasterRS/lm_docker4web/conclusion.md

 You also learned how to use Docker Compose to perform container orchestration and simplify the container creation and running processes.
 We covered creating and running docker images as well as using Docker Compose to create development and production Docker images.

-While we only scratched the surface of what you can do with Docker, we hope that this workshop provided you with the basic knowledge needed to get started with Docker containers.
+While we only scratched the surface of what you can do with Docker, we hope that this learning module provided you with the basic knowledge needed to get started with Docker containers.

 We recommend the following resources if you want to learn more about Docker:
 - [Official Docker Documentation](https://docs.docker.com/)